Loops

 Injected values - quick crash course

 We are getting ahead of ourselves.
 We will learn about injected values, op-words and similar things later, but we need to touch them a little.
-We could skip them at loop function, but the next one (for) doesn’t make any sense without them.
+We could skip them for the loop function above, but the next one (for) doesn’t make any sense without them.

-123 :a ; you already learned about left leaning set-word
+123 ::a ; you already learned about left leaning set-word or a mod-word

 ; code block and left set-word can pick it up